egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 The `WindowType` parameter of the Shell function has been set to `vbHide` in order to avoid calling attention to our activities.
 Now, in order to stand a chance of the macro being executed, we need to dress the document appropriately.

 John Lambert ([@JohnLaTwC](https://twitter.com/johnlatwc)) regularly shares interesting phishing lures and payloads, if you need inspiration for your simulated phishing campaigns.
-The `Document created in newer/older Office version` lure is one I find especially convincing.
+The "Document created in newer/older Office version" lure is one I find especially convincing.
 John has also put together [this](https://t.co/OwH28ltngy) compendium of macro based lures, which is great for educating users about the different techniques attackers use.

 Our FailedPayment.doc lure: